Find Trade Colleges

 The average amount in student loans that precision metal working majors at NWTC take out while working on their Undergraduate Certificate is $6,991.

-Full Precision Metal Working at Northeast Wisconsin Technical College Report
+Read full report on Precision Metal Working at Northeast Wisconsin Technical College

 The in-demand undergraduate certificate programs at Chippewa Valley Technical College helped the school earn the #2 place on this year’s ranking of the most popular precision metal working schools in Wisconsin.
-Located in the city of Eau Claire, CVTC is a public school with a medium-sized student population.
+Located in the city of Eau Claire, CVTC is a public school with a moderately-sized student population.

 Women make up 8% of the precision metal working majors at the school.